cesc1989/backend-handbook/manuscript/02-dependencies/50-others/04-rvm.md

 > NOTE: you should change the version of ruby for the desired one

 You can run these commands one by one or place them in a file.
-Before create a file `nano install_ruby.sh` and add the following
+Before create a file `$ nano install_ruby.sh` and add the following

 ```bash
 #!/bin/bash